 Listing 13-22: Testing the functionality of the next method implementation

-This test creates a new Counter instance in the counter variable and then calls next repeatedly, verifying that we have implemented the behavior we want this iterator to have of returning the values from 1 to 5.
+This test creates a new Counter instance in the counter variable and then calls next repeatedly, verifying that we have implemented the behavior we want this iterator to have: returning the values from 1 to 5.

 Using Other Iterator Trait Methods on Our Iterator

-Because we implemented the Iterator trait by defining the next method, we can now use any Iterator trait method’s default implementations that the standard library has defined, since they all use the next method’s functionality.
+Because we implemented the Iterator trait by defining the next method, we can now use any Iterator trait method’s default implementations as defined in the standard library, since they all use the next method’s functionality.

-For example, if for some reason we wanted to take the values that an instance of Counter produces, pair those values with values produced by another Counter instance after skipping the first value that instance produces, multiply each pair together, keep only those results that are divisible by three, and add all the resulting values together, we could do so as shown in the test in Listing 13-23:
+For example, if for some reason we wanted to take the values produced by an instance of Counter, pair them with values produced by another Counter instance after skipping the first value, multiply each pair together, keep only those results that are divisible by three, and add all the resulting values together, we could do so as shown in the test in Listing 13-23:

 Filename: src/lib.rs